How Do You Ground a Light Switch without a Ground Wire?

 What is the difference between a plastic switch and a metal switch?

-A plastic switch is a low-cost plastic switch that is usually mounted on a metal box.
-They are not rated for continuous use, and will eventually wear out.
+Standard plastic switches are safe, durable, and rated for permanent installation.
 They are usually mounted on a metal box with screws, and are usually the cheapest option.

 Can I Connect the Green Wire to the White Wire?